 Urban living is on the rise: more than 50 percent of the world’s population currently lives in urban areas, a proportion that is expected to rise to 66 percent by 2050.
 Urban environments are characterised by features that make city life not only economically attractive and exciting, but also more challenging and stressful than rural environments (‘urban stress’), which influences mental health.
 The Centre for Urban Mental Health aims to unravel new pathways to improve urban mental health, that considers the full complexities and dynamics of mental health problems and mental health disorders in an urban environment.

-In this Honours course, we will explore the topic of mental health and why a complexity science approach is warranted to advance scientific advances in the field.
-Secondly, we will explore urban factors and the interplay between mental health and urban factors.
-Third, we provide examples of interdisciplinary approaches to better understand urban mental health.
+In this honours course, we will explore the broad topic of mental health in an urban context and demonstrate why a complexity science approach is warranted to promote the scientific advancement of this field.
+Secondly, we will explore several urban factors and their interplay with various aspects of mental health.
+Third, we will provide examples of interdisciplinary approaches that will help better understand urban mental health.

-Registration is open for second-year or third-year Bachelor's students participating in an Honours programme.
-Between 30 November 10 am and 3 December 11 pm, you can register by completing the online registration form that will appear on Honoursmodules IIS.
-Placement is random and students will hear within two weeks for which course(s) they are registered.
+Registration is possible for 2nd year (or higher) students participating in an Honours programme.
+The registration for the Honours courses will start on December 1, 10 am - December 5, 11 pm, You can register through the online registration form that will appear on Honoursmodules IIS. (registration is NOT through SIS or GLASS).

-Please note: There is no guarantee for placement if you register after December 3, so make sure you register on time.
-For questions about registration, please contact us at Honoursfirstname.lastname@example.org.
+Please note: There is no guarantee for placement if you register after 5 December, so make sure you register on time.
+You will hear which course(s) you are registered for before 20 december.
+For questions about registration, please contact us at Honoursemail@example.com.